eduardokussler/Game-Of-Life/README.md

 # Game-Of-Life
-A implementation of John Conway's Game of Life in Javascript with p5js
+A implementation of John Conway's Game of Life in Javascript with p5js inspired by The Coding Train.